-Notice of complete application regarding this proposal was provided to the public and surrounding neighbours on October 8, 2025, and notice of public meeting was issued on December 23, 2025, in accordance with the requirements of the Planning Act.
+Notice of complete application regarding this proposal was provided to the public and surrounding neighbours on October 8, 2025, and notice of public meeting was issued on December 23, 2025.
+Following City Council's decision to defer and amend the application, a revised notice of public meeting was issued on February 3, 2026, in accordance with the requirements of the Planning Act.
 At the time of the writing of this report no comments were received from the public.